pulumi/docs/content/docs/reference/pkg/azurerm/timeseriesinsights/latest/accesspolicy.md

 ---
 title: "AccessPolicy"
-title_tag: "Resource AccessPolicy | Module timeseriesinsights/latest | Package azurerm"
+title_tag: "Resource AccessPolicy | Module timeseriesinsights/latest | Package Azure RM"
 meta_desc: "Explore the AccessPolicy resource of the timeseriesinsights/latest module, including examples, input properties, output properties, lookup functions, and supporting types.
 An access policy is used to grant users and applications access to the environment.
 Roles are assigned to service principals in Azure Active Directory.
 These roles define the actions the principal can perform through the Time Series Insights data plane APIs."
 ---